hipe/tmx/common/doc/issues/030-boxxy.md

 ### 1. why on earth would you want to do this?

+over the years we have arrived at this same design solution as an answer to to a variety of design "objectives" (read: pain points).

+  - this does not carry the eyesore and coding liability of using `autoloader` (the platform method) to create entries for each asset.

-probably the only reason you want to do this, really, is if you want to "reflect" on all the items in a filesystem collection (very often these are something like plugins in a plugin directory; but they could be anything) without having to load the main file (i.e corefile or eponymous file) for each item. so, it's an optimization to save on the overhead of the filesystem hit and loading of asset file(s) for each item.
+  - if you imagine that the items are something like plugins in a plugin directory; we may want to be able to "reflect" on the constituency of the plugin collection (that is, all the items by name) without having to load the main file (i.e corefile or eponymous file) for each item. so, one way to look at it is it's an "optimization" to save you the overhead of the filesystem hit(s) of loading every asset file for each item. it may seem like early optimization, but in a CLI with only a handful of items, the overhead of loading each asset can cause palpable lag, even for a handful of items.

+  - another advantage to being able to reflect on your assets without loading them is regressability: you may want to be able to detect the existence of particular assets without incurring any possible "load-time" errors that might occur by loading them (i.e a dependent gem that is not installed for a feature you are not using). by deferring the loading of the asset until later, you can isolate such issues to the tests that cover them.